munimshahriar1/munimshahriar1/README.md

 My current enterprise project is Cryptic.io - A Cross Exchange Trading & Portfolio Management Platform, accessed at https://cryptic-fe-pearl.vercel.app/trade .

-I am interested in building a professional career in financial technology services.
+I am interested in building a professional career in
+  - Financial Technology (FinTech) Services.
+  - Exciting Up-and-coming Technologies.
+  - Graduate Developer 2024 Developer Opportunities.

 If you find my projects interesting or would just like to connect, feel free to contact me at munimshahriar0102@gmail.com, I'd be more than happy to connect!

 <br/>